timruffles/typed-middleware/readme.md

     - returning a non-nil MiddlewareResponse
     - returning an error

-Using this contract, typedmiddleware can generate the implementation of the Run method that will call each middleware in order, ensuring that all dependant middleware are called before middleware that depend on them are. e.g if you specify a dependency on `UserForRequest`, and `UserForRequest` requires the `Authenticated` middleware, the following will happen when `Run()` is called:
+Using the semantics of this contract, typedmiddleware can generate the implementation of the Run method that will call each middleware in order, ensuring that all dependant middleware are called before middleware that depend on them are. e.g if you specify a dependency on `UserForRequest`, and `UserForRequest` requires the `Authenticated` middleware, the following will happen when `Run()` is called:

 1. `Authenticated` middleware's `Run(req)` method is called.
     a.
 If run returns a response or error, we return to the caller